Journal of Back and Musculoskeletal Rehabilitation

 - at least one of these reviewers must not work in the same country as you.

-When an article is accepted for publication, authors are required to pay a publication fee of €300/US$340 for full length papers and €150/US$175 for short papers.
+For articles submitted and accepted after 1 March 2015, authors will be required to pay a publication fee of €300/US$340 for full length papers and €150/US$175 for short papers.

 Required files for final submissions